UK

 State Pension changes after a death

-A death can affect State Pension in several ways depending on your circumstances (your age, your partner’s NI record, and which pension rules applied).
-The safest approach is to treat this as a specific “case check” rather than guessing.
+A death can affect State Pension in different ways depending on the person’s record and the pension rules that apply.
+The safest approach is to ask for a specific “case check” rather than relying on assumptions.

-- If the deceased was receiving State Pension, the payments usually stop and the DWP must be told to prevent overpayments.
+- If the deceased received State Pension, payments usually stop and the department should be notified to prevent overpayments.

-- In some cases, you may be able to inherit or benefit from parts of your partner’s entitlement (rules vary).
+- In some cases, you may be able to benefit from parts of a partner’s entitlement (rules vary).

-- If you believe something looks wrong, ask if the department can review entitlement and any arrears/underpayment position.
+- If something looks wrong, ask whether entitlement and any arrears/underpayments can be reviewed.

-Working-age households: this is often the biggest ongoing support once income changes.
+Working-age households: often the biggest ongoing support after an income change.

-If you’re working age and on a low income (or your income dropped after the death), Universal Credit may help with living costs and potentially housing costs.
-Start here:
+If you’re working age and on a low income (or income dropped after the death), Universal Credit may help with living costs and potentially housing costs.

 What to do immediately (to avoid gaps)

-- Report the change (household composition, rent liability, childcare, income) as soon as you can.
+- Report the change (household, housing costs, childcare, income) as soon as you can.

-- If you now have sole responsibility for children, ensure your UC account reflects that — it can change your entitlement.
+- If you now have sole responsibility for children, ensure that’s reflected (it can change entitlement).

-- If you’re unsure what to report, report the change and ask for guidance in writing through your journal.
+- If unsure, report what changed and ask for evidence requirements in writing via your journal.

 Important